French President Macron Admits French Repression in Cameroon’s Independence Struggle

 African Renaissance Monument in Dakar (Wikipedia)

-Thomas Sankara once said in one of his interviews, “if you kill Sankara, you will have a million Sankaras.”
+Thomas Sankara once said in one of his interviews, if you kill Sankara, you will have a million Sankaras.”
 Let’s have a million Assimi Goïta, a million Choguel Maïga!
-Let us have a million leaders!
+Let us have millions of African leaders!
+Let us have a billion exemplary leaders and more!

 Ruben Um Nyobé said it so well, “The colonial peoples can neither do the policy of a party, nor that of a state, nor a fortiori that of a man.
 Colonial peoples make their own policy which is the policy of liberation from the colonial yoke and in their struggle for this so noble objective, the colonial peoples observe and judge.
 They observe the government, the parties, the persons, the media, not on their ideology or their program, but only and only on their attitude towards the demands of the people of our countries.